March 12, 2026

 That move is analytically crucial.
 It seeks to create a bright line between visible consequence and invisible purpose.
 The visible consequence is a destroyed girls’ school and dead children.
 The asserted purpose is a strike on a nearby military objective.
 Once that distinction is accepted as morally central, everything else becomes mitigation.
 Outdated coordinates result in an error.
 Failed verification becomes oversight.
 Dead schoolgirls become collateral to an intention said to have been required for winning a war.

 This is the state version of the same defence mechanism seen in smaller criminal files.
 Concede the result; relocate the moral centre to the mind.
 If the actor did not mean the visible harm, then the visible harm is invited to shrink in moral significance.
-That does not eliminate culpability, but it often lowers its temperature.
-It replaces horror with regret and violence with malfunction.

 Will this be remembered as a massacre, a war crime, an unlawful attack, reckless targeting, a tragic intelligence error, or an unfortunate but understandable wartime mishap?
 Each label carries a different judgment about the relationship between action and intention.
 The struggle is not merely forensic.
 It is conceptual.